Schengen Area: Coronavirus response in 2020

+External borders

 Participating countries are required to apply strict checks on travellers entering and exiting the Schengen Area.
 These checks are co-ordinated by the European Union's Frontex agency, and subject to common rules.
 The details of border controls, surveillance and the conditions under which permission to enter into the Schengen Area may be granted are exhaustively detailed in the Schengen Borders Code.